In Summary

 The Lifestyle Foundation

 Constitutional herbal treatment for female hair loss is significantly more effective when the lifestyle factors perpetuating the depletion are simultaneously addressed.
-Sleep restoration is the most important single intervention — not because sleep directly affects the follicle, but because it is the primary mechanism of blood and Yin restoration, and without it, herbal treatment is partially compensating for an ongoing loss rather than building on a stabilizing foundation.
+Sleep restoration is the most important single intervention — not because sleep directly affects the follicle, but because it is a primary mechanism of blood and Yin restoration, and without it, herbal treatment is partially compensating for an ongoing loss rather than building on a stabilizing foundation.

 This article reflects the clinical observations and teaching practice of Professor Seungho Baek, Professor of Korean Medicine at Dongguk University College of Korean Medicine, specializing in Pathology and Oncology.